 Who is it for?

-Grief Recovery Method Support Groups are for anyone who has experienced any kind of loss.
+Grief Recovery Method Groups are for anyone who has experienced any kind of loss.

-Is it Ever Too Soon to Join one of our Grief Support Groups?
+Is it Ever Too Soon to Join one of our Grief Recovery Classes?

 No!
 It is never too soon to address your grief.
 If you broke your leg would you wait to call the doctor?
 Then why wait to get help when you break your heart?